 By creating a spending plan, you can trim your expenses and monitor your debt.
 This can help you decide whether to spend money on things like restaurant meals, pricey vacations and top-of-the-line electronics.
 Cutting spending on these items can help pay for immediate needs, like baby furniture or child car seats.

 Get to know your province’s maternal and parental leave rules

 Total weeks of maternal and parental leave vary by province and territory, ranging from 15 to 18 weeks for the biological mother and 35 to 52 weeks of sharable parental leave.

 Learn more about Employment Insurance (EI) – or in Quebec, the Quebec Parental Insurance Plan (QPIP) – on the Government of Canada website.
-Opens in a new website
+Opens a new website in a new window